openstack/nova/doc/source/getting.started.rst

 The `contrib/nova.sh` script should be kept up to date, and may be a good resource to review when debugging.

+The purpose of this document is to get a system installed that you can use to test your setup assumptions.
+Working from this base installtion you can tweak configurations and work with different flags to monitor interaction with your hardware, network, and other factors that will allow you to determine suitability for your deployment.
+After following this setup method, you should be able to experiment with different managers, drivers, and flags to get the best performance.

 Dependencies
 ------------